Master Classes for STRINGS in September

 The class ends after the public concert in the Knights Hall of the castle.

-Late applications will be considered if possible, but due to high demand and limited space, we recommend to submit your application in time.
+Late applications will be considered if possible, but due to high demand and limited space, we encourage you to get your application in on time.

-The class ends with a public concert in the Knights Hall of the castle.
+The public closing concert is in the Knights Hall of the castle Zell an der Pram.
 The participants will be selected by the professors.

 There are sports grounds, a swimming-bath and a gym for ball-games, table tennis, etc. You will certainly have time for a trip to explore the surroundings of Zell an der Pram.